mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 | Package policy| mvn clean install |
 | Publish to Exchange | mvn deploy |

+**Note**: *Delete the target folder after deploying to exchange, if deploying the policy to multiple groups.*

 ##### Dependencies
 This policy uses a persistent Object Store as a key value database that allows maintaining the state of the circuit at every time.
 It also uses the http transport extension module, to perform the update of headers in the response in case of error.